Modeling sequence-space exploration and emergence of epistatic signals in protein evolution: Discussion

 \section{Discussion}

 The aim of this work was to showcase the potential of evolutionary models in data-driven sequence landscapes.
 Recent progress in landscape modeling has led to advances in using sequence alignment to predict protein structure, mutational effects and even to design non-natural but biologically functional sequences.
 Here we show that, equipped with a simple stochastic dynamics capturing the interplay between mutation and selection, these landscapes lead to models which are able to describe in a quantitatively accurate way the results of evolution experiments.
+This is not only restricted to proteins, as studied in this work, but similar evolution experiments have been performed for RNA \cite{zhou2018global} and could therefore be analyzed in an analogous way starting from sequence landscapes for RNA families \cite{kalvari2021rfam}.

-The applications for experimental evolution are evident: we can use our modeling to optimize experimental evolution protocols, e.g., when we search for optimized sequences but at a certain distance from a starting sequence, or when we want to explore sequence space optimally for contact prediction.
+The applications for experimental evolution are evident: we can use our modeling to optimize experimental evolution protocols, e.g., when we search for fully functional sequences but at some minimum number of mutations from a starting sequence, or when we want to explore sequence space optimally for contact prediction.
 In this case, we could, e.g., optimize the selection strength.
 In the case of the beta-lactamases studied in this article, Fig.~\ref{fig:PPV_T} shows that a slightly lower selection pressure ({\em i.e.} higher selection temperature) would have led to even better contact predictions.
-However, this potential increase is weak as compared to the one, which can be reached by more diverged sequences.
+However, this potential increase is weak as compared to the one reachable by more diverged sequences.